ADSA-UIUC/Resources/README.md

 # Resources

-Relevant markdown files describing how to do things.
+Repo containing files describing how to do many things.